webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Non-Disclosure Agreement (NDA)**: A legal contract that prohibits individuals from disclosing confidential or proprietary information.
 - **Social Media Analysis**: Monitoring and analyzing employees' and candidates' social media activity to assess potential security risks.
 - **Onboarding**: The process of integrating new employees into an organization, including training and orientation.
 - **Offboarding**: The process of transitioning employees out of an organization, including revoking access to systems and data.
+1. disable access.
+2. debrief them, remind about NDA's.
+3. return company assets.
+4. let others know that need to know they have been fired.
 - **User Training**: Providing education and training to employees and users to enhance their awareness of security risks and best practices.
 - **Gamification**: Using game-like elements, such as points and rewards, to engage employees in security training and awareness programs.
 - **Capture the Flag (CTF)**: A cybersecurity competition or exercise where participants solve security challenges to capture flags, demonstrating their skills.